The Gentry County Library is an essential community service. Reading is still the most basic survival skill in today's information-driven society.

 Your tax deductible donation enables the Library to purchase additional materials, to upgrade and replace equipment; and to expand our programming for both children and adults, as well as maintaining our beautiful building.

-of Cash: If you itemize on your tax return, cash gifts can be deducted, up to
+If you itemize on your tax return, cash gifts can be deducted, up to 50% of

-50% of adjusted gross income.
-You can use the donation page to send your check
+adjusted gross income.
+You can use the donation page to send your check to the

 Appreciated Stock: Appreciated stock (held more than one year) makes an excellent campaign